Defense for Violent Felonies in New York

 Since violent felonies carry a serious prison sentence, you have to be prepared to give your best defense.
 The most common defense is self-defense.
 Self-defense is defined as “the use of reasonable force to protect oneself or members of the family from bodily harm from the attack of an aggressor.”
 Other common defenses against a violent felony charge include:

 - Accidents or Mistakes

 - Having an Alibi

-Violent felonies are usually combined with other serious charges, such as theft, so it’s important for your lawyer to argue for the best defense suited to your unique case and the circumstances that surrounded the incident.
-Your lawyer will usually have to conduct numerous in-depth interviews and research in order to explore every aspect of your defense and anticipate the prosecution’s questions.
+Violent felonies are usually combined with other serious charges, such as theft, so your lawyer needs to argue for the best defense suited to your unique case and the circumstances that surrounded the incident.
+Your lawyer will usually have to conduct numerous in-depth interviews and research to explore every aspect of your defense and anticipate the prosecution’s questions.
 It is important to choose the proper defense because certain defenses (such as intoxication) may lower the original sentence but still be added to the record.

 Violent Crime Defense Lawyer in New York

 Mario Gallucci of The Gallucci Law Firm has over 30 years of experience defending clients that have been accused of violent felonies.
-We specialize in a variety of criminal defense techniques and procedures in order to devise the right defense for your individual case.
+We specialize in a variety of criminal defense techniques and procedures to devise the right defense for your case.
 Mario Gallucci is a member of the New York State Defenders Association, the National Association of Criminal Defense Attorneys, the NYC Association of Criminal Defense Attorneys, and the Staten Island Trial Lawyers Association.
-He has been a trusted defense for many years and has fought for a number of high-profile cases in the tri-state area.
+He has been a trusted defense for many years and has fought for several high-profile cases in the tri-state area.
 We’ll help you understand what to expect from the legal process and stand by your side from the moment you step inside the courtroom.
-If you have been charged with a violent felony, or another criminal offense, please contact our Staten Island office to schedule a legal consultation today.
+If you have been charged with a violent felony or another criminal offense, please contact our Staten Island office to schedule a legal consultation today.